 Dr. Luzaich earned a BA from UVA in 2000 and graduated from St. George’s University School of Veterinary Medicine in 2007.
 She was an associate veterinarian in Amherst, Virginia from 2007 until 2016.
 She enjoys working with and following pets through all stages of their life.
 Dr. Luzaich feels the human animal bond is strong and is happy to improve the lives of the pets that bring ownners so much joy.
 She is excited to be at Charlottesville Veterinary Hospital and be a part of great team that offers excellent medicine with a focus on compassion.

-She lives in Shipman, VA with her husband, daughter, 4 dogs, 2 cats, 2 goldfish, and a potbellied pig named Pancetta.
+She lives in Albemarle County with her husband, daughter, 5 dogs, 2 cats, and 2 goldfish.
 Her family enjoys outdoor activities and travel.

 Geri Carlson, DVM